 Despite disorganized attachment style being correlated with higher levels of mental health issues and relationship stress, it is possible to heal from it and find your way to healthy, stable relationships.

-Disorganized attachment style is rare because it is formed from abuse and neglect.
-People with disorganized attachment styles crave love and stability but will lash out or withdraw from the people who give them that.
-This creates a cycle that convinces them of being unlovable.
+Having a disorganized attachment style in a relationship—also sometimes called Fearful Avoidant Attachment or Disorganized Fearful Avoidant Attachment style—is rare because it is formed from abuse and neglect.
+People with disorganized attachment styles in relationships crave love and stability but will lash out or withdraw from the people who give them that.
+This creates a cycle that convinces the person that they may be unlovable.

-This lie of being unlovable is just that: not true.
+If you feel as though you may have disorganized attachment in a relationships, it is important to know you are lovable.
 You are deserving of love and safety, and there are people who want to give it to you.
-It might just take healing from a disorganized attachment style to see that clearly.
+It might just take healing from a disorganized attachment style in a relationship to see that clearly.

 Symptoms of a disorganized attachment style include: